• Skip to primary navigation

 5. Headaches

 Ginger can help to alleviate the pain of headaches, even migraines.
 For headaches, you don’t actually have to eat the spice.
 Instead, just use ginger powder to create a paste and then apply that paste to your forehead.
-It helps to relieve inflammation in the blood vessels which alleviates the headache.
-Many people suffer from headaches due to cold weather, mostly sinus related, and ginger paste can help you to enjoy the winter months without worrying over a headache every morning.
+It helps to relieve inflammation in the blood vessels, which alleviates the headache.
+Many people suffer from headaches due to cold weather, mostly sinus-related, and ginger paste can help you enjoy the winter months without worrying about a headache every morning.

 6. Arthritis